cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q10 - In which situation can you use self closing tags?

 Where the tag does not act on some inline content would be one situation.
-For example a <strong>This is strong</strong> would act only the "This is strong" text.
+For example a <strong>This is strong</strong> would act only on the "This is strong" text.
 Tags like br, img, link, etc. don't act on the content.
 These are also known as void tags.

 ## Q11 - What is autofilling and why is it important?